 Scoring of Deliverable Attestations Form (Section 3.2.3.1).

 Deliverable Attestations scores will be based on Bidder attestations.
 “Yes” attestations receive a value of “1” and “no” attestations receive a value of 0.
 These values are then added together to determine whether a Bid Proposal can be further evaluated.
+If the score is under 215, the Bidder is disqualified.
 If the score is 215 or more, the Bid Proposal receives a “Pass” score and the Bid Proposal moves on to be scored by the evaluation committee.
-If the score is under 215, the Bidder is disqualified.
+The evaluation committee will then determine the relative merits of the Deliverable Attestations Form as follows:

+If all attestations are “yes”, the maximum 300 points will be assigned to this proposal component.

+If any attestations are “no”, each deviation narrative in Column D will be assigned score (0-4) based on the Scoring Guide above.

+The total points assigned for this proposal component when “no” attestations are received will be calculated using the following formula:

+(sum of “no” scores / sum of total potential scores possible (4) for all “no” attestations marked) X percentage of “yes” attestations X potential maximum points of 300

 Technical Proposal Components.